 - State information for multimedia sessions that require inspection are not passed over the state link for stateful failover.
 The exception is GTP, which is replicated over the state link. - Some inspection engines do not support PAT, NAT, outside NAT, or NAT between same security interfaces.

-• For all the application inspections, the adaptive security appliance limits the number of simultaneous, active data connections to 200 connections.
+See "Default Inspection Policy" for more information about NAT support. - For all the application inspections, the adaptive security appliance limits the number of simultaneous, active data connections to 200 connections.
 For example, if an FTP client opens multiple secondary connections, the FTP inspection engine allows only 200 active connections and the 201 connection is dropped and the adaptive security appliance generates a system error message.